If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 Internal linking is another SEO practice you should not ignore.
 Try to link a post to other relevant articles on your blog.

-Adding at least three internal links through anchor text help the search engines to find the relevant contents and users to know more about the particular topic in your copy.
+Adding at least three internal links through anchor text helps the search engines to find the relevant content and users know more about the particular topic in your copy.

-It also increases on-page duration, page views, and decreases the bounce rate of your site.
+It also increases on-page duration, and page views, and decreases the bounce rate of your site.

 6. Properly Using Categories And Tags

-WordPress has a special feature of categories and tags to organize your contents.
+WordPress has a special feature of categories and tags to organize your content.

 The category is a broad grouping of your posts having a common thread among all of them.
-E.g. For a travel/tourism blog, the categories may be honeymoon destinations, special cuisines, accommodation, adventures, etc.
+E.g. For a travel/tourism blog, the categories may be honeymoon destinations, special cuisines, accommodations, adventures, etc.

 You can also add subcategories to enhance site structure.

 The tags are more specific keywords relevant to your particular post.
-Adding tags can boost your visibility, or you can place a tag cloud to your web pages to let people know about your posts & browse your website quickly.
-If you have an e-commerce website with WooCommerce, then you can add product tags to improve visibility for your products.
+Adding tags can boost your visibility, or you can place a tag cloud on your web pages to let people know about your posts & browse your website quickly.
+If you have an e-commerce website with WooCommerce, then you can add product tags to improve the visibility of your products.

-Not only users but search engine bots can easily browse your contents if you are using categories and tags.
+Not only users but search engine bots can easily browse your content if you are using categories and tags.